matter-labs/zksync-era/zkstack_cli/README.md

 # ZK Stack CLI

-Toolkit for creating and managing ZK Stack chains.

-## ZK Inception

-`ZK Inception` facilitates the creation and management of ZK Stacks.
+Toolkit for creating and managing ZK Stack chains. `ZK Stack CLI` facilitates the creation and management of ZK Stacks.
 Commands are interactive but can also accept arguments via the command line.

 ### Dependencies